 Since make-up classes will be implemented at the sole request of an individual student, he/she is responsible for the financial compensation for additional classes taken.
 Private tutoring hours can also count towards attendance make-up.
-All make-up classes should be equivalent to the proficiency level of the classes missed.
-Students are not allowed to complete independent assignments for attendance credit.
+All make-up classes must be similar in content to the proficiency level of the classes missed.
 Students are not allowed to take make-up classes in lieu of failing grades.
+Make-ups to raise the attendance rate for any specific quarter, must be completed prior to the start of the following quarter.